3 min read

 If a student has made a suicide attempt at school:

-These plans will be specific to each school, but follow the below general structure:
+These plans will be specific to each school, but follow the general structure below:

-A designated person at your school should notify the student’s parents or carers, asking for consent to involve mental health services to give the student the most appropriate metal health assistance for their circumstances.
+• A designated person at your school should notify the student’s parents or carers, asking for consent to involve mental health services to give the student the most appropriate mental health assistance for their circumstances.

-Create a return to school plan to support the student when they are well enough to come back to school, including a support network and check in sessions.
+• Create a return-to-school plan to support the student when they are well enough to return to school, including a support network and regular check-in sessions.

 Witnessing a suicide attempt and/ or the aftermath of the attempt can be traumatic for staff and students, and steps should be taken to provide them with support, usually in the form of access to a school counsellor.